 Note: Some links in this post may contain affiliate links, which means at not cost to you, I may earn a commission.
 I am likely linking to items that can be trickier to get, making it easier for you to find the supplies you need.

-Materials for the DIY Dream Catcher:
+Materials for the DIY Dream Catcher

 - Strong tape, such as duct tape

 - Yarn, string, or hemp cord (I used scrap yarn since I was painting mine.
-If you don’t plan to paint yours, choose the yarn, string, or hemp cord in the color you would like)
+If you don’t plan to paint yours, choose the yarn, string, or hemp cord in the color you would like) – here’s a link to some plain cord

 - Fabric paint (If you’re going to paint it)

-- Glow in the dark fabric paint (if you want it to glow)
+- Glow in the dark fabric paint (if you want it to glow) – Amazon link

 - Glue gun